voxel51/platform-integrations/README.md

 ## Platform Slack Integration

-The Slack app demonstrates how to build a [Slack](https://slack.com) integration that will generate Slack messages in a channel of your choice in response to events in your Platform account.
+This project demonstrates how to build a [Slack](https://slack.com) integration that will generate Slack messages in a channel of your choice in response to events in your Platform account.

 The tool uses [Google Cloud Functions](https://cloud.google.com/functions) to provide a static URL that is configured as an endpoint for a Platform webhook.
-Internally, the GCF uses the
+Internally, the Cloud Function uses the
 [JavaScript Client Library](https://github.com/voxel51/api-js) to parse the event data and then publishes the event to Slack.